telerik/ajax-docs/controls/searchbox/server-side-programming/server-events/overview.md

 position: 0
 ---

-# Server Events Overview
+# Events Overview

-## Server-Side Events
+## Server-side Events

-__RadSearchBox__ supports a number of server-side events that let you respond to complex actions at the server.
+**RadSearchBox** supports a number of server-side events that let you respond to complex actions at the server.

 * [OnSearch]({%slug searchbox/server-side-programming/server-events/onsearch%})